ColinJClemence/DataScienceStuff/curriculum/week-09/4.3-lab-hadoop-intro/readme.md

 You have learned how to spin up a local virtual machine running Hadoop and how to submit map reduce job flows to it!
 Congratulations.

+1. add the code for word counts from yesterday's exercise, when you were running map reduce on one-node
-Go ahead and perform the map-reduce word count on the project gutenberg data using the Hadoop Jar used in exercise 3.
-You should get the list words with the counts as output.
-You can also save that list to a file and open it in Pandas to sort the words by the most frequent.
+2. Outpu the list words with the counts as output.
+You can also save that list to a file and read it into Pandas to sort the words by the most frequent.

 ### ADDITIONAL RESOURCES